-The oil flow rate can be adjusted choosing a nozzle that suits the boiler/utilisation output and setting the delivery and return pressure values according to the ones quoted on the following charts.
+The light oil flow rate can be adjusted choosing a by-pass nozzle that suits the boiler/utilisation output and setting the delivery and return pressure values according to the ones quoted on the table below and the diagram on Fig. 11 (as far as reading the pressure values, see next paragraphs).

-NOZZLE NOZZLE SUPPLY PRESSURE (bar) HIGH FLAME RETURN PRESSURE (bar) LOW FLAME RETURN PRESSURE (bar) BERGONZO A3 20 11 - 13 5 (recommended) FLUIDICS WR2 nozzle /UNIGAS M3 25 See table below 7 (recommended)
+NOZZLE NOZZLE SUPPLY PRESSURE bar HIGH FLAME RETURN PRESSURE bar LOW FLAME RETURN PRESSURE bar MONARCH BPS 20 See table below See table below BERGONZO A3 20 11 ÷ 13 6 (recommended)